tjconti12/UE4_FirstProject/README.md

 ## Build Status

-Currently working on an Alpha release.
+Currently at an Alpha release.
 All game play mechanics and characters have been created.
-The game is currently fully functional with the presence of a few bugs.
-There are more weapons and pick ups that need to be created and added to the map.
+The game is currently fully functional without the presence of any known bugs.

 ## Tech/Framwork Used